-Worship Service Planning: Student will coordinate all aspects of a worship service at least once a quarter, including music, prayer, Scripture reading, and preaching.
-(Minimum of 8 hours)
+Worship Service Planning: Student will be taught how to coordinate all aspects of a worship service, including music, prayer, Scripture reading, and preaching.
+(Recommend 8 hours)

-Pastoral Counseling: Student will sit in on pastoral counseling sessions at least once a quarter.
+Pastoral Counseling: Student will sit in on pastoral counseling sessions when appropriate.
 This should include different types of counseling and include pre-marital counseling.
-(Minimum of 8 hours)
+(Recommend 8 hours)

-Weddings: Student will help his pastor at least once as he prepares for a wedding.
+Weddings: Student will help his pastor as he prepares for a wedding.
 This should cover all aspects of a gospel-centered wedding.
-(Minimum of 2 hours)
+If there is no opportunity for this, the mentor should teach the student all that is involved in wedding preparation and coordination.

-Funerals: Student will help his pastor at least once as he prepares for a funeral.
+Funeral: Student will help his pastor as he prepares for a funeral.
 This should cover all aspects of a gospel-centered funeral.
-(Minimum of 2 hours)
+If there is no opportunity for this, the mentor should teach the student all that is involved in wedding preparation and coordination.

 Ordinances: Student will observe the preparation and administration of baptism and the Lord's Supper.
 Discussion and explanation should include all aspects of the ordinances.
-(Minimum of 4 hours)
+(Recommend 4 hours)

-Visitation: Student will go with pastor at least once a quarter to visit church members and others.
+Visitation: Student will go with pastor to visit church members and others when appropriate.
 This should include hospital visits, visiting shut-ins, and family visits.
-(Minimum of 16 hours)
+(Recommend 16 hours)

 Hospitality: Student will open up his home at least once a quarter to host members in the church and those outside of the church for the purpose of evangelism and edification.
-(Minimum of 8 hours)
+(Recommend 8 hours)

-Meetings: Student will attend pastor meetings at least twice a quarter and deacon meetings at least once a quarter.
+Meetings: Student will attend pastor meetings and deacon meetings as possible.
 He should also learn how to lead in these meetings.
-(Minimum of 20 hours)
+(Recommend 20 hours)